 Salary Ranges.
-The following salary ranges shall apply to medical specialists.
+The salary ranges provided in Appendices E-1 and E-2 shall apply to medical specialists.
 These ranges may be increased or reduced by the Commissioner of Minnesota Management & Budget once during the life of this plan if salary survey data support such a change.
 If the salary ranges are adjusted upward, the Appointing Authority may grant an increase not to exceed ten percent (10%) or the difference between the maximum of the previous salary range and the new salary range, whichever is less, or an amount to place the medical specialist's salary at the new salary range minimum rate.